PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 [Alexey Komissarouk](https://alexeymk.com/), former head of growth engineering at [MasterClass](https://www.masterclass.com/), has seen it all.
 He grew Masterclass xyz...

-In this post, Alexey shares his advice on how to get your growth team winning again.
+Alexey shared his advice with us on how to get your growth team winning again.
+Here are the key takeaways:

-TLDR; there are 3 areas to investigate:

-1. Your team's velocity.
-2. Your experiment win rate.
-3. Your experiment win size.

 ## Problem 1: Your team is moving too slowly

 Your PM complains that the team is moving too slowly.
 The engineering team says there is too much technical debt.
 Sound familiar?
 This is caused by engineers having the wrong mindset.

-Slow velocity is usually a result of code quality being too high.
+Slow velocity is usually a result of [over-engineering](https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/).
 "Engineers hate doing growth.
 They want to implement elegant solutions to complex problems.
 Growth engineering is the opposite of that", says Alexey.

 ### How to fix it

-First, sit with the engineering team and prioritize your technical debt.
+First, sit with the engineering team and [prioritize your technical debt](https://alexeymk.com/2021/04/01/a-toolset-for-tackling-technical-debt.html).
 Figure out what is *actually* slowing you down (or likely to) and by how much.
-Once you have a ranked list, assign 10%-20% of engineering time to clean this up.
+Once you have a ranked list, empower your team to fix it and assign 10%-20% of engineering time to do so.

 Second (and more importantly), urge your team to take shortcuts.
 The role of a growth engineer is not necessarily to build features, but rather to validate whether a feature should exist.